Danica Dillon

-Danica Dillon is an American retired pornographic actress who debuted in 2009 and then went on to appear in mainstream (non-adult) roles in cable television movies.
+Ashley Vance (born January 4, 1987), professionally known as Danica Dillon, is an American pornographic actress who debuted in 2009 and then went on to appear in mainstream (non-adult) roles in cable television movies.
 Dillon is also a featured dancer at men's clubs and is a featured guest on radio and podcast shows.

 Career

-In 2009, Dillon was working at a strip club in San Diego, California, when established adult actress Jenna Haze appeared at the club as a featured dancer and told her that she should give doing porn movies a try.
+In 2009, Dillon was working at a strip club in San Diego, California, when established adult actress Jenna Haze appeared at the club as a featured dancer and told her that she should give porn movies a try.
 Within two weeks of meeting Haze, Dillon had shot her first scene.
 Since then, Dillon has worked for companies such as Hustler, Naughty America, Twistys, New Sensations, Evil Angel and Immoral Productions.
 Since her 2009 debut, Dillon has appeared in several large-scale porn productions, such as This Ain't Avatar XXX 3D (Hustler Video), The Human Sexipede (Tom Byron Pictures), and Not The Three Stooges XXX.